Support the College

-We have a great range of Christmas eCards, from traditional Christmas scenes to humorous cartoons.
+We have a great range of eCards, from traditional Christmas scenes to humorous cartoons.

 You can select a card design and add your personal message.
 You can even upload your own photographs and use them as your card design!

-After Christmas has gone, you can send eCards for birthdays, Easter and other special occasions, your donation allows unlimited eCards for a whole year.
+You can send eCards for Christmas, birthdays, Easter and other special occasions, your donation allows unlimited eCards for a whole year.

 There are 250 million GP consultations in the UK every year.
 90% of patient contact in the NHS happens within primary care.
 As the standards and membership body for General Practitioners in the UK, the work of the RCGP is crucial to the wellbeing of every man, woman and child in the UK.

 There are many ways of supporting the College.
-You can make a general donation, name a room, support our international work or leave a legacy.
+You can make a general donation, name a room, support one of our areas of work, such as our research or international work, or leave a legacy.
 The RCGP thrives because of the generous donations it receives and we‘re always delighted to recognise donors' contributions.
 Your donation towards any of these areas of our work will make a real difference to patient care, now and in the future.

 We are always happy to discuss other ways you can support RCGP and strengthen primary care in the UK and around the world.
-Take a look at our fundraising pages to find out more or contact the fundraising team on 020 3188 7488 or email firstname.lastname@example.org
+Take a look at our fundraising pages to find out more or contact the Head of Fundraising Edgar Sutcliffe on 020 3188 7488 or email Edgar.Sutcliffe@rcgp.org.uk